takdzwiedz/ultimate-systems/README.md

 `git checkout jwt`

-and try route '/api/login' with right credentials created on branch main in route /register to get JWT Token and use it to access route
+and try route `/api/login_check` to get JWT Token use  JWT Token to access `/api/admin`